 In accordance with FAS 158, the Company has disclosed contributions and payment of benefits related to the plans.
-There were no assets in the plan at April 1, 2007 or December 31, 2006.
-All changes as a result of the adjustments to the accumulated benefit obligation are included below and are shown net of tax as a component of comprehensive income in Note 5 - Comprehensive Income.
+There were no assets in the plan at September 30, 2007 or December 31, 2006.
 There were no significant transactions between the employer or related parties and the plan during the period.